Dilkera

 This home offers a rare opportunity to live between lush gardens on the northeast while using the house as a “filter” to the river, the west, the city and the activity on the river.
 Scale is carefully curated with “compression and release” as a central tenant of the design approach.
 This is a home of texture, of landscape, of shadows, and of the life inside.
 A long and challenging process with a wonderful construction and design team has yielded a very special home for incredible, trusting clients who appreciate the efforts and detail that are manifest in their home.

-Shaun Lockyer, David Langley, Kevin Li for SLa
+Shaun Lockyer, David Langley and Kevin Li for SLa

 CGH Constructions